krritik01/Solidity_Project-Series/1. Token Sale Smart Contract/README (3).md

 - **Refund Mechanism:** In the event of an unsuccessful presale, contributors can claim a refund through the claimRefund function, emphasizing fairness and user protection.

 ## 🎯 Project Purpose:
-The TokenSale smart contract was created to provide a secure and transparent mechanism for conducting token sale events on the Ethereum blockchain.
+<div align=”center”> The TokenSale smart contract was created to provide a secure and transparent mechanism for conducting token sale events on the Ethereum blockchain.
 The project aims to empower token issuers with a customizable and feature-rich solution that ensures fairness, security, and efficiency throughout the presale and public sale phases.
-By leveraging proven standards like ERC-20 and incorporating additional safeguards, the TokenSale contract prioritizes a trustworthy and user-friendly experience for both token issuers and contributors.
+By leveraging proven standards like ERC-20 and incorporating additional safeguards, the TokenSale contract prioritizes a trustworthy and user-friendly experience for both token issuers and contributors.</div>

 ## Instructions for Reviewers: